-You have been invited because you have recently been referred to start NIV treatment for MND and your care team are taking part in the DENIM research.
-If you decide to try NIV you will then be asked whether you want to take part in this study.
+You have been invited because you have recently been referred to start NIV treatment for MND and your local care team are participating in the DENIM research.
+If you decide to start NIV, you will then be asked whether you want to take part in this research.
 This leaflet talks about the option to take part in research when you start using NIV.